HirotoShioi/functional-correctness-with-quickcheck/Trie.md

-keys   :: Trie a -> [String] -- Return all String of the trie elems  :: Trie a -> [a] -- Return all the elements of the trie union  :: Trie a -> Trie a -> Trie a -- Produces left-biased union of two tries size   :: Trie a -> Int -- Return size of the tries
+keys   :: Trie a -> [String] -- Return all String of the trie elems  :: Trie a -> [a] -- Return all the elements of the trie union  :: Trie a -> Trie a -> Trie a -- Produces left-biased union of two tries size   :: Trie a -> Int -- Return size of the trie
 ```

 6. Implement test cases for your Trie using [Quickcheck](http://hackage.haskell.org/package/QuickCheck)